Joint HQIC 3-Part Series: Workplace Violence Prevention

 Prepared by IPRO HQIC

-Hospital-acquired infections (HAIs) are among the most common complications in hospitals and continue to be a significant concern in the healthcare system.
+Hospital-Acquired Infections (HAIs) are among the most common complications in hospitals and continue to be a significant concern in the healthcare system.
 The Agency for Healthcare Research and Quality estimates that approximately 633,300 patients contract one of these infections annually, costing billions for healthcare organizations.
 These infections can lead to significant morbidity and mortality, with tens of thousands of lives lost each year.

 To improve the overall quality of care, it is important that healthcare professionals direct their focus toward identifying and creating opportunities for improving performance and outcomes.
 In this Lunch & Learn we will cover: